pitchbytez99/florida_traffic_cameras/README.md

 ### Configuration
 1. Open **https://fl511.com/map**
-2. Go Maps
-3. Find the traffic camera you would to stream
+2. Find the traffic camera you would like to stream
-4. Copy the exact camera name shown in the window into the interations configuration
+3. Copy the exact camera name shown in the window into the interations configuration

 ![Configuring my integration](docs/ezgif-633592c0e2fb3a.gif)